 Where do I find the Graduate School's application form to apply to the master's program in occupational therapy?

 Why is the application deadline for the program so early?

 Application deadline for the Professional Entry-Level Master's Degree of Science in Occupational Therapy is January 10th.
-All components of the application must be sent electronically or postmarked on or before January 10th.
+All components of the application must be received by the close of business on January 17.
 This date gives the Admission Committee time to carefully review applications.
 It also allows students to plan ahead to start the program as well as give appropriate time for individuals who may be on a waiting list.
 It is recommended that you begin the application process early.
 The program begins in fall semester.

 How many students are accepted into the program?

 Currently the Occupational Therapy Department is accepting up to 26 students per academic year in the Professional Entry-Level Master's Degree of Occupational Therapy.

 Does ECU participate in the centralized admission process?
 I am already applying on that system.